keitoronto/Module_5_Challenge/README.md

 ### Part 2 - Retirement Planning

-In this section, you will use the Alpaca API to fetch historical closing prices for a retirement portfolio and then Use the MCForecastTools toolkit to create Monte Carlo simulations to project the portfolio performance at `30` years.
+In this section, you will use the Yahoo Finance library to fetch historical closing prices for a retirement portfolio and then Use the MCForecastTools toolkit to create Monte Carlo simulations to project the portfolio performance at `30` years.
 You will then use the Monte Carlo data to answer questions about the portfolio.

 Follow the steps outlined in the starter notebook to complete the following:

 #### Monte Carlo Simulation

-1. Use the Alpaca API to fetch five years historical closing prices for a traditional `40/60` portfolio using the `SPY` and `AGG` tickers to represent the `60%` stocks (`SPY`) and `40%` bonds (`AGG`) composition of the portfolio.
+1. Use the Yahoo Finance Library to fetch five years historical closing prices for a traditional `40/60` portfolio using the `SPY` and `AGG` tickers to represent the `60%` stocks (`SPY`) and `40%` bonds (`AGG`) composition of the portfolio.
 Make sure to convert the API output to a DataFrame and preview the output.

     > *Note*: In Monte-Carlo Simulation, getting data as far back as possible matters, because if we simulate using only small amounts of data during a recent time when markets are booming, or instead falling precipitously, a Monte-Carlo Analysis will inadvertently extrapolate this temporary market movement too far into the future.
 Getting data over a longer time period mitigates this effect.